Behavioral Strategy vs Nudging

 Defaults are also not the same as behavior change: defaults can bypass deliberate action and create a false sense of adoption.

-When nudges do make sense (rare, but real)
+When nudges do make sense (limited, but real)

 Use nudges only when all of the following are true: